cltl/OpenDutchFrameNetLexicon/README.md

 * MWEP annotation tool: [Github](https://github.com/cltl/FrameNet-annotation-tool)

 You can create your own corpus using this code and annotate the texts with FrameNet frames.
-Using the scripts you can extract a lexicon from these annotations.
+Using the extraction scripts, you can extract a lexicon from the annotations.

 The "merge_lexicons.py" script combines several input lexicons.
 The input lexicons for the current release can be found in this Github in de **data** folder.
 The main function lets you specify which lexicons to merge.
-Statistics on the merging of all 6 input lexicons is provided here:
+Statistics on the merging of all six input lexicons is provided here:

 * fe_lexicon.json 1179 input, 0 overlap, 1179 added
 * lexicon-manual.json 958 input, 400 overlap, 558 added